SimonKefas/swiper-starter/README.md

 # Swiper Starter Kit

-A customizable Swiper slider initializer script that simplifies the integration and configuration of Swiper sliders in your web projects.
-This script allows for global defaults, per-instance overrides using data attributes, progress bar functionality, custom draggable sliders, and responsive settings.
+A customizable Swiper slider initializer script that streamlines integration and configuration of [Swiper](https://swiperjs.com/) sliders in your web projects.
+This kit supports global defaults, per-instance overrides via `data-` attributes, visual progress bars, custom draggable sliders, responsive breakpoints, and styling options such as custom slider colors.

 ## Table of Contents